 During the 19th century, green-streaked marble was mined commercially in the Island's southeastern part.
 The machinery and quarry survived.

-The main settlement, situated at Saint Ronan's Bay on island's eastern side, is called Baile Mòr, locally known as "The Village".
-Island's two hotels, post office, primary school, the ruins of Nunnery and Bishop's House are here.
-MacLeod Centre and the Abbey are found a short walk to the north.
-The white port (Port Ban) beach on the island's west side is home to Iona Beach Party.
+Island's main settlement (Baile Mor) is located at Saint Ronan's Bay (eastern coast).
+The island's two hotels, post office, primary school, the ruins of Nunnery and Bishop's House are all there.
+MacLeod Centre and the Abbey are located at a short walk to the north.
+The Port Ban beach (on the western coast) is where the famous Iona Beach Party is held.

 Isle of Iona cruise terminal

 Cruise ships to Iona Island dock (anchor) at Baile Mor - port town on the eastern coast.